State Law Background

-- Requires that all private transfers of handguns and assault weapons be processed through a licensed dealer or designated law enforcement agency, who must conduct a background check on the purchaser through the State Police;
+- Requires almost all transfers of handguns and assault weapons be processed through a licensed dealer or designated law enforcement agency, who must conduct a background check on the purchaser through the State Police;

-- Demands licensure of all dealers in handguns or assault weapons;
+- Requires licensure of all dealers in handguns or assault weapons;

 - Requires purchasers of handguns and assault weapons to complete a certified firearms safety training course;

 - Prohibits any person from purchasing more than one handgun or assault weapon within a 30-day period;

 - Imposes a seven-day waiting period prior to the physical transfer of a handgun or assault weapon;

 - Provides law enforcement with discretion to deny a permit to wear or carry a handgun;